Colombia: The Introtour

 On this day we will stay close to home birding the lodge property feeders, and also other nearby sites.
 Some endemics maybe in the mix, like Colombian Chachalaca, Grayish Piculet and Parker’s Antbird, as well as a flurry of hummingbirds at the lodge, such as Long-billed Starthroat, Western Emerald, Purple-throated Woodstar, Black-throated Mango, and Green Hermit.
 Other species of note could be Andean Motmot, Scarlet-fronted Parakeet, Spectacled Parrotlet, Green Jay, and an assortment of tanagers, like Bay-headed, Golden, Blue-necked, Flame-rumped and Crimson-backed Tanagers, and Black-winged Saltator.

 Day 6.
 Florida and La Minga

 After two days away from it, we will return to Neotropical Cloud Forest today, with some great birding around La Minga Ecolodge, situated in the Bitaco River Forest Reserve, and boasting a bird list in excess of 300 species.
-The hummingbirds present could include some gorgeous species, like Long-tailed Sylph, Booted Racket-tail, while other attractive species in the reserve include Golden-headed and Crested Quetzal, Southern Emerald-Toucanet, Collared Trogon, Green-and-black Fruiteater, and Saffron-crowned and Multicolored Tanagers.
-Other higlights might include Whiskered and Chestnut-breasted Wrens, Narino Tapaculo and Rusty Flowerpiercer.
+The hummingbirds present could include some gorgeous species, like Long-tailed Sylph, White-booted Racket-tail, while other attractive species in the reserve include Golden-headed and Crested Quetzal, Southern Emerald-Toucanet, Collared Trogon, Green-and-black Fruiteater, and Saffron-crowned and Multicolored Tanagers.
+Other highlights might include Whiskered and Chestnut-breasted Wrens, Narino Tapaculo and Rusty Flowerpiercer.

 Day 7.
 Bosque de Niebla, km18 to Cali